Disclaimer: 2019 GRESB Public Disclosure Reference Guide

 Energy Rating: A scheme that measures the energy efficiency performance of buildings.

-Environmental objectives: Overall environmental goal, arising from the environmental policy, that an organization sets itself to achieve.
-The objectives should be quantifiable and correlated with the organization’s ambitions.
+Environmental objectives: Overall environmental goal, arising from the environmental policy, that an entity sets itself to achieve.
+The objectives should be quantifiable and correlated with the entity’s ambitions.
 In turn, they determine targets, which are detailed performance requirements necessary to achieve the environmental objectives.

 Environmental issues: The impact on living and non-living natural systems, including land, air, water and ecosystems.
-This includes, but is not limited to, biodiversity, transport and product and service-related impacts, as well as environmental compliance and expenditures.
+This includes, but is not limited to biodiversity, transport, contamination, GHG emissions, energy, water, waste, natural hazards, supply chain environmental standards, and product and service-related impacts, as well as environmental compliance and expenditures.

 Environmental resource: A material, service or information from the environment that is valuable to society.
 Some resources are renewable, or infinite, and some are non-renewable, or finite.